Pricing and clearing combinatorial markets with singleton and swap orders: Efficient algorithms for the futures opening auction problem: Numerical results

 Table \ref{table 40 instances} presents the average computing times of the five algorithms and the one of \cite{patent2011}.
 Note that the computing times of \cite{patent2011} are not directly comparable as the computations where performed on a slower machine and with a different solver.
 However, the table shows that this method is the slowest one by a huge margin so that the difference in hard- and software is negligible.
 The fastest method is Algorithm \ref{futures alg 1} (\emph{\algnameI}).
 Its average computing time amounts to only \SI{2966}{\mics}.
-Furthermore, we see that Algorithm \ref{futures alg 3} (\emph{\algnameIII}) is an admissible alternative to Algorithm \ref{futures alg 1}.
-With an average computing time of \SI{3474}{\mics} it is only slightly slower but numerically more robust than Algorithm \ref{futures alg 1}, as it does not scale the objective.
+Furthermore, we see that Algorithm \ref{futures alg 3} (\emph{\algnameIII}) is a reasonable alternative to Algorithm \ref{futures alg 1}, since its average computing time of \SI{3474}{\mics} is only slightly longer but it is numerically more robust, as it does not scale the objective.

 Furthermore, we can observe that the running time of the \cpx\ network simplex depends on the size of the scaling factor: the smaller the factor, the shorter the running time (see Table \ref{table 40 instances}).
 The polynomial network simplex variant of \cite{orlin1997} behaves in a qualitatively similar way.
 It runs in